 Chandler Ewen did an amazing job guiding all the students throughout the event and everyone learned more about coding and Small Basic.
 There was a wonderful panel of Women in STEM including Sufen Fong, Connie Yau, Michelle Chamberlin, and Kristi Yankacy.

-During the introduction, students learned that Microsoft will pay for your education and that jobs in coding are used in healthcare, space exploration, fashion, and more.
-Panelist later broke down that coding is a set of instructions with an object of properties to do an action.
-Coding is everywhere, from fashion to space exploration, to agriculture, translation, etc. Students also learned that Microsoft really wants to hire a diverse set of non-binary and female coders.
+Students learned that Microsoft will pay for your education and that jobs in coding are used in healthcare, space exploration, fashion, agriculture, translation, and more!
+Coding is a set of instructions with an object of properties to do an action.
+Students also learned that Microsoft really wants to hire a diverse set of nonbinary and female coders.

-Connie Yau– Senior Engineer at Microsoft, Connie shared an amazing deck that included her hobby of powerlifting! – If Connie could go back in time, she would tell her school aged self: It is okay to ask questions.
+Connie Yau – Senior Engineer at Microsoft, shared an amazing slide deck that included her hobby of powerlifting!
+If Connie could go back in time, she would tell her school aged self: It is okay to ask questions.

 Michelle Chamberlin – Loves rockets and went into astronomy!
-Did data analysis with Hubble, and got back into computer science, and is now at Microsoft. – If Michelle could go back in time, she would tell her school-aged self not to listen to others when they keep you down – follow your passion!
+She previously did data analysis with Hubble, and then got back into computer science, and is now at Microsoft.
+If Michelle could go back in time, she would tell her school-aged self not to listen to others when they keep you down – follow your passion!

-Sufen Fong – Did not like or have an aptitude for sports and fell in love with technology and completed a Masters in MBA.
-Sufen always wanted to live in snow and then “Michigan”.
-After moving to Michigan Sufen decided to move to a warmer climate so came to Microsoft.
-Sudan showed off her very cool pink X-box controller!
+Sufen Fong – Did not like or have an aptitude for sports and fell in love with technology and completed an MBA.
+Sufen always wanted to live in snow, but after moving to Michigan she decided a warmer climate was a better idea!
+That led her to Seattle and Microsoft.
+Sufan showed off her very cool pink X-box controller!
 If Sufen could go back in time, she would tell her school aged self: You can do whatever you want!
 Sufen even ran a marathon!

-Kristi Yankacy – Senior Engineering Manager Office – Her hobbies include sports, softball, and ATV racing.
+Kristi Yankacy – Senior Engineering Manager for Microsoft Office.
+Her hobbies include sports, softball, and ATV racing.
 She has two daughters that she would like to have opportunities in STEM.
 If Kristi could go back in time, she would tell her school aged self: Focus on your studies and think about STEM as a career!

 Some of the questions students asked were: